hwkim1127/country_detector/README.md

 ## What does it do?

-- This plugin detects user's ISO country code based on SIM, Network(only for android), and Locale and returns the result as String
+- This plugin detects user's ISO country code based on SIM, Network, and Locale and returns the result as String
 - Country Code is all CAPITALIZED.
 For example, "kr" will be returned as "KR"

 ## Example